Your Guide to a Successful Financial Audit

 Step 8: Conduct a Self-Review

 You shouldn’t just jump into the audit after making closing entries and balancing the figures in your trial balance and balance sheet.
-An important step before the final audit is to look back and review the financial statements.
+An important step before the final audit is to look back and review the financial statements, including the income statement.
 One great strategy is to have a checklist of what information needs to be disclosed to ensure that you have disclosed all information in accounts and notes to financial statements.
 You should also be in a position to explain the variances of amounts from past years and budgeted statements.

 Step 9: Attend to the Auditors on the Day of Audit